NEWComplete Guide

 Real-World Example

-Real-World Example — Charlotte, NC: The Nguyens had a 15-year-old gas furnace with a separate AC.
+Real-World Example — Charlotte, NC (2025 install): The Nguyens had a 15-year-old gas furnace with a separate AC.
 They chose a Lennox XP25 ducted heat pump (SEER2 19.5, HSPF2 10.2).
 The installation took 1.5 days.
 Their existing ductwork was reused after sealing visible leaks.
-Total project cost was $9,400 before the $2,000 tax credit brought it to $7,400 effective.
+Total project cost was $9,400; the $2,000 federal 25C credit (claimed on their 2025 return before the OBBBA termination) brought net to $7,400.
+For a 2026 install of the same system, the 25C credit no longer applies — net would be $9,400 before state/utility rebates, dropping with available state programs + IRA HEAR or HOMES.

 Heat Pumps in Cold Climates